awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/portal-admin-getting-started.md

 # Getting started as an AWS IoT SiteWise Monitor portal administrator<a name="portal-admin-getting-started"></a>

 As the portal administrator, you create projects and associate assets with those projects\.
 You specify an owner for each project\.
-The project owner can then create dashboards with visualizations of the property values\.
+The project owner can then create dashboards with visualizations of the property values and alarms\.
 Only portal administrators can create projects, assign owners, and change the list of assets associated with each project\.
 As the portal administrator, you can do the following tasks:
 + [Signing in to a portal](getting-started.md#portal-login)
 + [Exploring asset data and adding assets to projects](#portal-admin-exploring-assets)
 + [Assigning owners to the project](#portal-admin-inviting-owners)